 This gutsy, flavorful soup is full of good stuff, and nothing bad.
 It has whole grains, plenty of vegetables, low in sodium with no added salt, low in fat, high in fiber.
 Try it once and you may never eat canned minestrone soup, ever again.
 Leftovers taste even better the next day, after the barley has had the chance to sit awhile, giving the broth a lot more body.

 - 1 cup barley

 - 2 quarts unsalted chicken or vegetable stock (divided if you are using a 6 qt model pressure cooker)

 - 1 large can (28 oz) diced tomatoes, no salt added

 - 2 tsp Mrs Dash Italian blend

-- 2 tsp smoked, sweet paprika (not regular paprika and not the hot stuff)
+- 2 tsp smoked, smoked paprika (not regular paprika and not the hot stuff)

 - Fresh ground black pepper